Jerry Sheindlin: Personal life

 He is married to Judy Sheindlin, better known as Judge Judy (so named after her court TV series).
 The two married in 1978, a second marriage for both.
 They were divorced in 1990, but they remarried in 1991.
 He has 3 children with his first wife, Suzanne Rosenthal (Gregory, Jonathan and Nicole), 2 stepchildren from Judy's first marriage to Ronald Levy (Jamie Hartwright and Adam Levy), 13 grandchildren, and 1 great-grandchild.
-Jonathan A. Sheindlin is a retinal surgeon and Adam, Greg and Nicole are lawyers.
+Jonathan A. Sheindlin is a retinal surgeon and Adam, Greg and Nicole are lawyers; Adam has since followed his stepfather and mother into the televised courtroom series universe, as he served as one of three presiding judges on Tribunal Justice from 2023–2026, before launching his own show, Adam's Law, in September 2026.